napatech/dpdk/ntacc_readme.md

 ## Napatech Driver <a name="driver"></a>

-The Napatech driver and accelerator must be installed and started before the NTACC PMD can be used.
+The Napatech driver and adapter must be installed and started before the NTACC PMD can be used.
 See the installation guide in the Napatech driver package for how to install and start the driver.

-See below for supported drivers and accelerators:
+See below for supported drivers and adapters:

 |  Supported drivers |
 |-------------------------|